ESMValGroup/ESMValTool_Tutorial/_episodes/11-esmvalcoreapi.md

 are a broad range of operations that are commonly done to input data before diagnostics or metrics are applied and can be done to all the datasets in a recipe consistently.
 See the [documentation][recipe-section-preprocessors]{:target="_blank"} to read further.
+We can use these preprocessor functions in a Jupyter notebook to help us develop and inspect our diagnostic.

 > ## Exercise: apply preprocessors using the API
 > See [API reference][api-preprocessors]{:target="_blank"} to check the